How long can cooked chicken stay outside

 • Freeze for longer storage: If you don’t plan to consume the cooked chicken within four days, consider freezing it.
 Properly stored, frozen cooked chicken can last up to four months without significant quality loss.

-See also How do you cook bear meat
+See also How long do you cook jumbo shrimp

 By following these best practices, you can ensure that your cooked chicken stays safe and delicious for longer periods.